Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/user_guide/dbt_project_setup.md

 *metadata_extract.ipynb* is used to update the metadata json files in your project.

-These 2 can be imported using the standard import notebooks function in fabric.
-The rest of the notebooks can be copied into your lakehouse Files/notebooks folder using Onelake explorer.
+The *import_notebook.ipynb* can be imported using the standard import notebooks function in fabric.

 You then open the *import_notebook.ipynb* in fabric and *Run All* to import the notebooks from the Files/Notebooks directory in fabric.

 Executing the *master_notebook.ipynb* notebook will execute all notebooks created in your project.

+Executing the *metadata_extract.ipynb* notebook will update the metadata json files in your lakehouse Files/MetaExtracts.

+Running ./{os.environ['DBT_PROJECT_DIR']}/target/pwsh/download.ps1 will download the metadata extract json files to the project metaextracts directory.

 This concludes the Framework setup.